LavinWong/Fairness-in-Large-Language-Models/README.md

 This ongoing project aims to consolidate interesting efforts in the field of fairness in Large Language Models (LLMs), drawing on the proposed taxonomy and surveys dedicated to various aspects of fairness in LLMs.

+**Disclaimer: We may have missed some relevant papers in the list.
+If you have suggestions or want to add papers, please submit a pull request or email us—your contributions are greatly appreciated!**

 **Tutorial:** [Fairness in Large Language Models in Three Hours](https://fairness-in-llms.github.io)<br>
 Thang Viet Doan, Zichong Wang, Minh Nhat Nguyen and Wenbin Zhang<br>